Services

 Workshop “Teaching Days”

-Communication & Presence 2.0
+Communication and presence 2.0

-Cycle of meetings, 16:00-18:00
+Series of meetings, 16:00-18:00

-Speaker: Carlo Presotto
+Speaker Carlo Presotto

-The workshop proposes a comparison between the point of view of contemporary theatre and that of the university, focusing in particular on the sharing of methods and tools of public speaking through a medium.
+The workshop offers a comparison between the point of view of contemporary theatre and that of the university, focusing in particular on the sharing of methods and tools of public speaking through a medium.

-- Non-verbal languages.
-From posture to gaze
+2. Non-verbal languages: from posture to gaze

-- Pace of communication and feedback management
+3. Rhythm of communication and feedback management

 Workshop "Teaching Days"

-Communication and Presence 2.0 - April-May Edition
+Communication and Presence 2.0 - April-May edition

 Carlo Presotto

-2) Non-verbal languages. from posture to gaze;
+2) Non-verbal language: from posture to gaze;

 3) Rhythm of communication and feedback management.

-15:30-18.30 - Meeting room of the Beato Pellegrino Library, Via Beato Pellegrino 28
+15:30-18.30 - Meeting room of the Biblioteca Beato Pellegrino, Via Beato Pellegrino 28

 Communication and Improvisation